pfreguia/nuki.homey/README.md

 * **Make Smart Lock and Opener devices more homogeneous**
 Before this version the devices were managed by two different developers and it was difficult to adopt the same model and the same terminology for the two devices.
 * **Simplify the app**
-Whenever a new version is released, new features are introduced; when introducing new features, existing features should also be re-analyzed: Is the new functionality consistent with the existing ones?
+Whenever a new version is released, new features are introduced; when introducing new features, existing features should also be re-evaluated: Is the new functionality consistent with the existing ones?
 Is the application getting too complicated?
-Are you creating overlapping features?
+Am I creating overlapping features?
-After this analysis the Continuous mode of the Opener and the Smart Lock battery status have been simplified.
+After this re-evaluation the Continuous mode of the Opener and the Smart Lock battery status have been simplified.
+The device settings have been reordered.
 * **Improve security**
 In my opinion the possibility to unlatch a Smart Lock (or an Opener) directly from the Homey app user interface is dangerous; a single wrong tap can open the door when you are miles away from home!
 For now, I have hidden the unlatch command from the user interface.
 If there are no counter-observations, I will remove it completely in the future.
 * **Resolve known issues**
 The "Nuki Opener Ring Action" trigger flow card added to version 3.0.0 did not work correctly; furthermore, the Timestamp tag associated with this flow-card was difficult to use in practice.
-The problem has been solved; the tag has been removed and replaced by a new condition flow card "Doorbell rang {less | more} than n seconds ago".
+The problem has been solved and the tag has been removed and replaced by a new condition flow card: "Doorbell rang {less | more} than n seconds ago".

 ### v3.0.2 - 2020-08-17
 * App structure refactored using Homeycompose model in order to reduce the duplicated code between SmartLock driver and Opener driver.